 Sadly, it was also this port that brought plagues and disease from other areas.
 Mobile suffered many bouts of yellow fever which nearly destroyed the town on numerous occasions.
 The Native American tribes local to the area did not survive the disease and populations were wiped out in weeks.

-The nineteenth century brought the cotton to the Mobile area as well as the trading of slaves.
+The nineteenth century brought the cotton industry to the Mobile area as well as the trading of slaves.
 The State of Alabama joined the Confederate side during the Civil War and Mobile ended up surrendering to keep from having their beloved city destroyed by the Union troops.
 Even the reconstruction of the time couldn’t help the city as export values dropped to one third of its previous level.

 By the turn of the century the Progressive Era may have brought expansion to the area, but this did not extend to the social unrest and lack of equality for its citizens.
 World War II increased the population as workers arrived for shipyard duties for the war efforts.
 Post wartime shifted the area’s main income from shipyard to the chemical and paper industries.
 Factories were converted and the people of the area felt that things were moving along just fine.
 This was with one exception, the injustice of inequality against Black Americans held an even stronger undertow.